What is Penetration Testing or Pen Testing?

 14. SQL Injection Testing

 SQL Injection is one of the most popular methods used to use web applications and websites by hackers.
 Therefore, make sure that your web application is resistant to different SQL forms.
+Get to know about free online sql injection scanner here.

 15. XSS Testing